John Bruton, taoiseach in the early stages of the peace process, stayed relevant to the end

 In the event Ahern’s famous flexibility and negotiating skills with Sinn Fein may have served the peace process better than Bruton’s detestation of physical force republicanism and his conception of the Irish State.

 Even within Fine Gael, Bruton was something of an outlier in the frankness with which he expressed his belief that the Easter Rising and the War of Independence were tragically unnecessary to achieve Irish freedom – a view he insisted to the end that has great relevance today.
+Why was an IRA campaign an imperative when Sinn Fein had won an overwhelmingly majority of parliamentary seats?
 Reynolds even once jibed about him ,” John Unionist.”
 In a 2021 blog post Bruton wrote:

 I would argue that there were in fact two Irish civil wars……the first one from 1919 to 1921, and the second one from 1922 to 1923.